 - While touring the south end of the island, stop at Alonaki Bay Restaurant for beautiful sea views and delicious eggplant salad.

-- If you’re spending the afternoon lounging at Kassiopi Beach, be sure to stop by Limani Bar which sits right on the water and has comfortable seats, a super friendly staff, and a mouthwatering salmon wrap.
+- If spending the afternoon lounging at Kassiopi Beach, be sure to stop by Limani Bar which sits right on the water and has comfortable seats, a super friendly staff, and a mouthwatering salmon wrap.
 Get a filtered coffee and they will bring out a french press so you can lounge in the shade before heading back to the beach.

 Where to Sleep on Corfu

 Marina Apartments are located in the Agios Gordios area on the West side of the island.
 The rooms are spacious and have small kitchens as well as lovely balconies overlooking the courtyard.
-The main attraction of the apartments is the incredibly large and inviting pool complete with swim-up bar.
+The main attraction of the apartments is the incredibly large and inviting pool complete with a swim-up bar.

 If you want to visit the Greek Islands but avoid the crowds try Milos and Folegandros!